Group Handwriting Classes with Guided Practice

 Fit checked first

-The review/demo helps show whether a group route is suitable.
+The review/demo helps show whether a batch route is suitable.

-The structure keeps the group format practical without losing review and follow-up support.
+The structure keeps the shared format practical without losing review and follow-up support.

 Step 1